vladkinoman/just-my-notes/books/best-comics-to-read.md

   >
   > New 52 The Flash volumes 1-5.
 Written and with art by the same artists of Dastardly Death of the Rogues, like much of the new 52 reboot it was a jumping on point.
 The art is beautiful and the writing is solid and fun.
 However pretty much all Flash lore was scrapped which is disappointing, more so if you read the previous recommendations.

+Best Wolverine books: **Wolverine (1982)** by Chris Claremont and Frank Miller, **Weapon X - Marvel Comics Presents (1988)** by Barry Windsor-Smith, **Enemy of the State - Wolverine (2003)** by Mark Millar, *Wolverine: Get Mystique* by Jason Aaron, *Adamantium Men - Wolverine Weapon X (2009)* by Jason Aaron (the entire Wolverine Weapon X by Jason Aaron isn't bad), *Wolverine Goes to Hell - Wolverine (2010)* by Jason Aaron (the whole Wolverine (2010-2012) run isn't bad, but GtH is the best comic in it), *Wolverine: Old Man Logan (2008-2009)* by Mark Millar (someone says that Lemire's run is better), Wolverine Epic Collection: Madripoor Nights, Wolverine by Greg Rucka Ultimate Collection (+Uncanny X-Force by Rick Remender, All-New Wolverine, **X-Men: Dark Phoenix Saga Complete Collection**).

+> Wolverine is one where you should just read the good stuff - not the entire runs.
+BUT!
+You can read the whole [2003 run](https://www.amazon.com/gp/product/B07JHX4VV4?ref_=series_rw_dp_labf) of Wolverine, starting with the Greg Rucka run from issues #1-19 and continue to the amazing **Enemy of the State**/Agent of Shield run by the man Mark Millar all the way to Old Man Logan.

 Best Wonder Woman books: *Wonder Woman by George Perez Omnibus Vol. 1*, *Wonder Woman By George Perez Omnibus Vol. 2*, *Wonder Woman by George Perez Omnibus Vol. 3*, *Wonder Woman By Greg Rucka Vol. 1* (Rucka's first run), *Wonder Woman by Greg Rucka, Vol. 2* (Rucka's first run), *Wonder Woman Vol. 1: The Lies (Rebirth)* (Rucka is back, it's his second run, and it's good starting point).

+---

 Best Alien books: **Aliens: Outbreak**, **Aliens: Nightmare Asylum**, **Aliens: Female War** (it is better to buy Aliens Omnibus Volume 1 to get all three of them), *Aliens Vs. Predator*, *Labyrinth*, *Music of the Spears*, *Aliens: Defiance*, Aliens: Dead Orbit, ~~Aliens: Salvation~~.